- WHERE TO STAY

 Our cruise ship tour transfers are exclusive to cruise customers disembarking or boarding ships at Southampton cruise port.
 A great opportunity to include world class sightseeing on your journey to or from your cruise ship.

-Your driver will meet you at the terminal building exit from 08:00am and will accompany you the coach.
+Your driver will meet you at the terminal building exit from 08:00am and will accompany you to the coach.
 We plan to leave Southampton by 08:30am.
 There is a typical walk of about 75 yards to the vehicle where the driver will load your luggage into the hold.
 In the unlikely event your ship is delayed into port, we will delay our departure.
+Some transfer tours include Heathrow, others go directly to London after the tour.
+Do double check when booking your tour covers the drop-off you need.

-Drops begin at Heathrow Airport (hotels and passenger terminals) typically around 5:00pm and Central London hotels about one hour later.
+Drops begin at Heathrow Airport (when applicable, hotels and passenger terminals) typically around 5:00pm and Central London hotels about one hour later.

-Flexible pre cruise packages are available for you to tailor your own mini break in either London or Southampton.
-Why not spend time exploring the capital and visiting all the major attractions?
-Or alternatively journey down to the south coast and enjoy the region before boarding your cruise ship.
+Flexible pre-cruise or post-cruise packages are available for you to tailor your own mini break in London.
+Why not spend time exploring the capital and visiting all the major attractions to start or end your cruise holiday in style.

 The whole package is created by you.